vistadataproject/documents/Planning/periop_medicine/README.md

 ## Data Analytics and Operational Reporting

 __Background:  Current tools and workflow for operational reporting from VISTA__
-* What is the current set of tools and methods used to analyze VISTA data?
-* M data extractor tool: ETL mechanism from Fileman to a relational database.
+* M data extraction: ETL mechanism from Fileman to a relational database.
 Commercial, proprietary.
 Specialized M knowledge required.
-* SAS:  Used to query over 10 million patient records from ETL source.
+* Data analytics (SAS):  Used to query over 10 million patient records from ETL source.
 Commercial, proprietary.
 Specialized SAS knowlege required.
 * Visualization tool: Commercial, proprietary, restricted use in TRM ($$)